Barking Abbey Heritage

 Barking Abbey (St Mary’s) – Scheduled Ancient Monument, Grade II listed

 Abbey Green was once the site of one of the most significant religious houses in the country.
 Barking Abbey was founded in AD666 by East Saxon Bishop, St Erkenwald, for his sister St Ethelburga, who was the first Abbess.
-The abbey church was dedicated to St Mary and the abbey followed Benedictine rules.
-It was Britain’s first convent, and initially a double community where monks and nuns both lived, separately, in their devotion to God.
+The abbey church was dedicated to St Mary and later, also St Ethelburga.
+It was initially a double community where monks and nuns both lived, separately, in their devotion to God.

-The buildings were destroyed by the Danes in AD 870 but the abbey was rebuilt about a century later and re-founded by St Dunstan, as a nunnery only.
-William the Conqueror stayed at Barking Abbey after his victory in 1066, whilst his new Tower of London was being built, further along the Thames.
+The abbey's buildings were destroyed by the Danes around AD 870 but the abbey was rebuilt about a century later and re-founded by St Dunstan, as a Benedictine nunnery.
+William the Conqueror stayed at Barking Abbey after his victory in 1066, whilst his Tower of London was being built, further along the Thames.
+Abbess Aelfgifu who was in charge of the abbey at that time could well be the woman named on the Bayeux Tapestry and there is a possibility that Barking nuns contributed to its completion.

-Many of the country’s most revered medieval women, usually of royal blood, served as Abbess in Barking.
+Many of the country’s most revered medieval women, often of royal blood, served as nuns or Abbesses in Barking.
 Some became saints, others made significant contributions to literature and religious liturgy.
 From 1436 to 1440, Edmund Tudor, father of Henry VII, was kept at the abbey with his brother Jasper, under the supervision of abbess, Catherine de la Pole.

 The last Abbess was Dorothy Barley, who held the post until Henry VIII dissolved the Abbey between 1539-41.
 Most of the building's materials were removed to restore royal palaces at Dartford and Greenwich.
 Meanwhile the manor of Barking was kept by the Crown until 1628 when It was sold to Sir Thomas Fanshawe.
 The ruins were excavated in 1911 and the Abbey’s footings recovered and demarcated.
 The churchyard walls, also protected, are mainly built of medieval stone, perhaps also excavated from the Abbey.